volstonabreo/Public-WiFi-Hacking/README.md

 ## The Attack

 A victim machine connects to an official access point with the SSID “Caribou Coffee Guest”.
 An attacker enters with a Raspberry Pi and network adaptor, sets up a fake access point with the same SSID “Caribou Coffee Guest” and channel.
-The fake access points has a DHCP service running and an iptables rule for NATing outgoing traffic.
+The fake access point has a DHCP service running and an iptables rule for NATing outgoing traffic.

 The attacker then launches a de-authorization attack where he actively sends deauthorization packets to both the official access point and the victim machine to disconnect the original connection, while the fake access point is broadcasting a signal that is higher than the official access point, effectively disconnecting the victim machine from the official access point and automatically connecting to the fake access point.